Eddlee97/Data-Warehouse-Development-and-Dashboard-Analysis/README.md

 ### Project Goal:

-The goal is this project is to analyze these questions will help Airbnb have a better understanding on which areas should they promote more/less to overcome its post-pandemic financial stress and how can they generate more revenues efficiently.
+The goal is this project is to analyze these questions will help Airbnb have a better understanding on which areas should they promote more/less to overcome its post-pandemic financial stress and how can they potentially generate more revenues efficiently.

 ### Data Sources: